anton-k/mig/README.md

 ## Reader based servers

-There is very popular pattern iof writing servers with monad `ReaderT ServerContext IO`.
+There is very popular pattern of writing servers with monad `ReaderT ServerContext IO`.
 The server context can contain shared context of the server and mutable stated wrapped in `TVar`'s or IO-based interfaces.
-We can acces the context inside handler and shared for all routes.
+We can access the context inside handler and shared for all routes.

-The mig has support for Reader-pattern like monads.
+The `mig` has support for Reader-pattern like monads.
 Let's build a simple counter server as example.
 User can see current value with `get` and add to the internal counter with method `put`.